cetanu/ipfilter_howto/README.md

     block in quick all
     block out quick all

 The additional of this rule will enter the very first packet into the state table and everything will work as expected.
 Once the 3-way handshake has been witness by the state engine, it is marked in 4/4 mode, which means it's setup for long-term data exchange until such time as the connection is torn down (wherein the mode changes again.
-You can see the current modes of your state table with ipfstat -s.
+You can see the current modes of your state table with `ipfstat -s`.

 # Stateful UDP